mvysny/karibu-testing/karibu-testing-v10/README.md

 ## Using Karibu-Testing with Spring

-Karibu-Testing doesn't officially support Spring.
-However, there are couple of very simple example projects that might help you get started.
+Karibu-Testing offers basic support for Spring.
 Please see [t-shirt shop example](https://github.com/mvysny/t-shirt-shop-example) on an example on how to use Karibu-Testing with a Spring app.